 If you do not fill like emptying the bucket and your local building code agrees to recycle greywater, a dry well may be a solution for you.
 It’s often called a french drain, but a french drain is actually a different solution.
 French or trench drain is a corrugated tube that runs towards a low point, or the street curbs, guiding water away from a foundation.
 It is used for gutter downspouts.

 A dry well has a different construction from a french drain.
 It’s basically a bucket with rocks buried under the ground.
 It filters the water from an outdoor kitchen sink.
 Construction is pretty easy.

-How to you drain an outdoor kitchen sink?
+How do you drain an outdoor kitchen sink?
 The most common way is to build a dry well (very often called a french drain).
-There are five steps to drain an outdoor kitchen sink with dry well:
+There are five steps to drain an outdoor kitchen sink with a dry well:

 - Dig a hole about 4 feet deep.

 - Put a big bucket with holes drilled in the bottom.

 - Fill the bucket with small rocks.